 Try to park in the lot closest to Bear Mountain Inn

 Summary: From where you parked, head toward the Bear Mountain Inn.
-Follow the sidewalk in front to the left of the Inn.
+Follow the sidewalk in front to the right of the Inn (facing it).
 Swing right and follow the sidewalk in the middle (not directly next to the lake).